 Abraham Lincoln made the holiday official in 1863.
 By then not only was there plenty of strong drink to be had, but we Americans were leading the world in the mixological arts.
 As proof, I offer the USS Richmond Punch—a Civil War-era concoction christened after a ship that would go on to be one of the longest-serving in the history of the Navy.
 It may seem time-consuming, but what better way to keep the hangers-on busy while you cook?
+(Alternatively, you can make it the night before.)
 And after a couple of cups of this rich, delightful and stimulating mixture (you can thank the tea for that last part), you’ll have something to truly give thanks for.

 - 6 lemons

 - 2 cups strong-brewed black tea (2 teabags brewed in 16 ounces water)

 - 2 cups dark Jamaican rum (such as Smith & Cross or Myers’)

 - 2 cups Graham’s Six Grapes ruby port

 - 1500 milliliter (2 750-milliliter bottles) club soda or champagne